-Soil containing compost or fish residue fertilizers is likely to be among his favorites.
-If the dirt your dos often go for include a lot of snails or critters, you can ‘treat’ him sometimes by adding these foods into his diet as a good way to stop him from eating tasty dirt.
-More importantly your dog will get used to not eating dirt anymore.
+Soil containing compost or fish residue fertilizers is likely to be among dogs favorites.
+If the soil includes a lot of snails or critters, you can ‘treat’ your dog by adding these foods into its diet as a good way to stop a dog from eating "tasty" dirt.
+More importantly, your dog will get used to not eating dirt anymore.

 One of the things is that youngsters and puppies may often eat dirt out of pure boredom, probably because of lack of exercises, being cooped up in a kennel all the day or shortage of outdoor exposure.
-Some symptoms can be licking their paws constantly, chewing on furniture or walls, or eating dirt.
+Some symptoms can be licking their paws regularly, chewing on furniture or walls, or eating dirt.

-What to Do When My Dogs eat Dirt?
+What To Do When My Dogs Eat Dirt?

 You learn more about hair testing for dogs by clicking here.

-Step 2 - Detox the system, provide minerals
+Step 2 - Detox The System, Provide Minerals

 If your dog stops eating dirt, it means that toxicity and deficiency were the main problems.

-Step 3 - Rule out indigestion
+Step 3 - Rule Out Indigestion

 As aforementioned, overcooked raw diets should be added to make the process of absorbing easier.
 You can following this free webinar with a subscription to learn more about preparing food.

-Step 4 - Check for other problems
+Step 4 - Check For Other Problems

 If some methods above do not show any improvements, we suggest you do the comprehensive blood testing for your dog, including a blood count, chemistry, urinalysis, pancreas, thyroid and adrenal tests.